xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 - in slot 2 and 3, we will support two ports 4x100G ZR in Muxponder mode.
 - in slot 1, we will only support one port 4x100G ZR

 The 100GE ZR will NOT be supported in the fixed QSFP since they require QSFP-DD cages.
+Same applies for the NC55-MPA-xxx.

 ![4x100G-ZR.png]({{site.baseurl}}/images/4x100G-ZR.png){: .align-center}